ReO2 Contact Lens Cleaning Devices

 3N’s YouTube user manual for ReO2 indicates that storing lenses in their capsule filled with “normal saline”’ (i.e. preservative-free unbuffered saline solution) is appropriate for multi-day sterile storage and even antibacterial.

-Concern #3: False claims about FDA approval of the ReO2 scleral lens device.
+Concern #3: Claims about FDA approval of the ReO2 scleral lens device.

 3N has a device clearance for deproteinization of soft lenses only.